Shubham996633/Live_Clock/README.md

 # Live_Clock

- ### This is a HTML , CSS , JavaScript Project that fetches Real-time time as per your loacation
+ ### This is a HTML , CSS , JavaScript Project that fetches Real-time time as per your location

  ## To Visit Click Here : <a href="https://shubham996633.github.io/Live_Clock/">Live_Clock</a>